Cognitive Dysfunction in Dogs

 - Establishing a routine exercise schedule

-Unfortunately, there is nothing you can do to prevent the mental decline of your dog.
-Regular visits to your veterinarian and routine preventive care screening can help address any concerns early.
+Unfortunately, there is nothing you can do to prevent your dog’s mental decline associated with aging or cognitive dysfunction.
+Regular visits to your veterinarian